Bad Dogs: These Breeds Are the Worst for Your Home Insurance Policy

 This piece walks you — if you will — through some ways to minimize your dog's disruption to your insurance.
-Those curves can range from limiting your choice of company and coverage limits to costing you more in premiums.
+Those curves can range from limiting your choice of company and coverage limits to costing you more in premiums, or looking into an animal liability provider (your regular pet insurance company won't cover it).
 We also give you options to remedy the damage if your dog has already been a biter.

 Avoid breeds deemed to be high risk

 In response to rising costs from dog claims, insurers are tracking the breeds most associated with attacks, and adjusting premiums and other policy provisions accordingly.
 “Every company has their own underwriting criteria.
 The breeds of dogs that may make an applicant ineligible for a policy will vary by company,” says Don Griffin, vice president at the American Property Casualty Insurance Association (APCIA).

 However, some industry insiders have assembled their own lists, based on interactions with insurers – among them Jason D Cass, managing partner with the Insurance Alliance, a Centralia, IL insurance brokerage.
 These are the six breeds Cass says most companies will not insure:

 - Pit bulls and Staffordshire Terriers